An Extended VIIRS-like Artificial Nighttime Light Data Reconstruction (1986-2024): Technical Validation

 \subsection{Validation of early-period time-series}

 We generated the EVAL dataset in two distinct phases.
-For the 1992–2013 period, we used the Harmonized Global Nighttime Light dataset, whose reliability has been established in prior tests.
+For the 1992–2013 period, we used the Li's Nighttime Light dataset as input, whose reliability has been established in prior tests.
 In contrast, for the previous period from 1986 to 1991, we used the PANDA-China dataset as input, which required additional validation to confirm its robustness.
-To perform this validation, we designed a proxy evaluation.
-We assessed our model's performance from 2014 to 2018, a period where the framework also relies on PANDA-China inputs.
-We then compared these generated results against actual NPP-VIIRS data from the same years.
-This approach allows us to infer the model’s likely performance during 1986 to 1991.

-Table. \ref{tb3} presents the results for this proxy-period evaluation.
-EVAL’s accuracy remained high and stable from 2014 to 2016.
-During these years, the pixel-scale Coefficient of Determination ($\text{R}^2$) stayed around 0.7, peaking in 2014 ($\text{R}^2$ =0.7743), while the RMSE was consistently below 1.4.
-At the city scale, the $\text{R}^2$ values were even stronger, generally exceeding 0.9.
-However, the model’s accuracy declined from 2017 to 2018.
-At the pixel scale, the $\text{R}^2$ dropped sharply to below 0.6, and the RMSE rose above 1.5.
-This performance drop aligns with the known behavior of the PANDA-China dataset.
-Its predictions rely on time-series models, and their accuracy decreases as the temporal distance from the base years increases.
-The reduced performance of EVAL after 2017 likely reflects this inherited limitation.

-Based on these findings, we can make clear recommendations for using the early-period data.
-We infer that the EVAL dataset provides reliable performance at the grid scale from 1988 to 1991.
-For the earliest years of 1986 and 1987, we recommend using the dataset at the city scale for the most robust analysis.
+To perform this validation, we designed a spatial stability evaluation using GDP and Resident Population (POP) data as proxies for human activity.
+The core assumption is that the spatial pattern of the relationship between NTL and these proxies should be very stable over time.
+Significant data quality issues, like sensor noise or calibration errors, would noticeably disrupt this stable spatial pattern.